tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 tree allow efficiently finding the transfer given a timestamp.
 Auxiliary index trees are used to speed up other kinds of lookups.
 For example, there's a tree which stores, for each transfer, a tuple of transfer's debit account id and transfer's timestamp, sorted by account id.
-This tree allows looking up all the timestamps for transfers from/to a specific account.
-Knowing the timestamp, it is then possible to retrieve the transfer itself.
+This tree allows looking up all the timestamps for transfers from a specific account.
+Knowing the timestamp, it is then possible to retrieve the transfer object itself.

 The forest of LSM trees is implemented as an on-disk functional data structure.
 That is, the data is organized as a tree of on-disk blocks (a block is 0.5 MiB in size).
 Blocks refer to other blocks by their on-disk address and checksum of their content.
 There's a root block, called the superblock, from which the rest of the state is reachable.

-When applying prepares to local state, replica doesn't overwrite anything in the data file, and instead writes new blocks to it, maintaining the state of the superblock in memory.
+When applying prepares to local state, replica doesn't overwrite any existing blocks in the data file, and instead writes new blocks only, maintaining the state of the superblock in memory.
 Once in a while, the superblock is atomically flushed to storage, forming a new checkpoint.
 When a replica crashes and restarts, it of course looses access to its previous in-memory superblock.
 Instead, it reads the previous checkpoint/superblock from storage, and reconstructs the lost state by replaying the suffix of the log of prepares after that checkpoint.
+Determinism guarantees that the replica ends up in the exact same state.

 TigerBeetle assumes that replica's storage can fail.
 If a replica writes a prepare to the WAL or a block of an LSM trees and the corresponding `fsync` returns `0`, it still could be the case that,